Already know the basics of a merchant cash advance and trying to decide if you should apply for one?

 Possibility for Repayments Tied to Sales

-Unlike Automated Clearing House (ACH) merchant cash advances, which are repaid through fixed, usually daily installments over a set term, if you’re approved for a typical merchant cash advance, your payments will fluctuate with your sales.
+Unlike Automated Clearing House (ACH) merchant cash advances, which are repaid through fixed, usually daily installments over a set term, if you’re approved for a more traditional merchant cash advance, your payments will fluctuate with your sales.
 That means when sales are down, your payment is lower.
 Conversely, when sales increase, your remittance does, too.

 A good business credit score is a must for most business loans, but merchant cash advance providers are more concerned with your future sales projections.
 If your business has a strong record of consistent cash flow, you have a good chance of qualifying for a merchant cash advance.